This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Hypoglycemia is a condition that happens when the glucose (sugar) in your infant's blood drops too low.
-When your infant's blood sugar drops too low, his brain cells and muscles do not have enough energy to work.
-Glucose is important to help an infant's brain grow normally.
-Hypoglycemia may be temporary (short-term) or continuous (on-going).
+Hypoglycemia is a condition that causes your infant's blood glucose (sugar) level to drop too low.
+When this happens, his or her brain cells and muscles do not have enough energy to work well.
+Glucose is needed to help an infant's brain grow normally.
+Hypoglycemia may be short-term or ongoing.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

 is a small tube placed in your vein that is used to give you medicine or liquids.